CLI

 beignet make seed posts/demo-posts

-make factory writes features/posts/tests/factories/post.ts plus a factory registry; the starter persists through repository ports. make seed writes features/posts/seeds/demo-posts.ts plus a seed registry; run seeds from the app-owned infra/db/seed.ts entrypoint with runSeeds(...).
+make factory writes features/posts/tests/factories/post.ts plus a factory registry; the starter persists through repository ports. make seed writes features/posts/seeds/demo-posts.ts plus a seed registry, creates the app-owned server/seed.ts entrypoint when it is missing, and adds the db:seed script.
+The entrypoint lives in server/ because it boots the app through getServer(), which beignet lint forbids from infra/.
 See Database.

 db